Merdasa-Belay/Merdasa-Belay/README.md

 Hi there 👋
-I'm a Full-Stack Web Developer passionate about building scalable web applications.
-My expertise lies in Laravel and React, and I'm always on a mission to learn and grow!
+I'm a Frontend focused Full-Stack Web Developer passionate about building scalable web applications.
+My expertise lies in Nextjs and React, and I'm always on a mission to learn and grow!

 📫 How to reach me: merdasabelay@gmail.com or find me on LinkedIn [https://www.linkedin.com/in/merdasa-belay-795a03128/].